prometheus/snmp_exporter/generator/README.md

                           # Used if security_level is authPriv.
       priv_password: otherPass # Has no default.
 Also known as privKey, -X option to NetSNMP.
                                # Required if security_level is authPriv.
+      context_name: context # Has no default. -n option to NetSNMP.
+                            # Required if context is configured on the device.

     lookups:  # Optional list of lookups to perform.
               # This must only be used when the new index is unique.